Operations

 How do PMS integrations work in property management?

-PMS integrations connect vendor management systems with property management software to sync vendor records, compliance status, work order eligibility, and payment approvals.
-Structured data mapping and bi-directional syncing ensure both systems reflect real-time information.
+PMS integrations connect vendor management systems with property management software, including Yardi, Entrata, RealPage, and AppFolio, to synchronize vendor records, compliance status, work order eligibility, and payment approvals.
+Structured field mapping and bi-directional data syncing ensure both systems reflect real-time vendor information without manual reconciliation.

 What is PMS data integration?

-PMS data integration refers to the structured synchronization of vendor and operational data between systems.
-It includes record matching, compliance validation, workflow triggers, and ongoing reconciliation to prevent manual data entry and conflicting records.
+PMS data integration is the structured synchronization of vendor and operational data between systems.
+It includes vendor record matching, compliance status validation, automated workflow triggers, and ongoing reconciliation to prevent manual data entry errors and conflicting records across platforms.
+Integration depth determines whether compliance is reflected in operational workflows or managed separately.

 What does bi-directional PMS integration mean?